Hair steaming involves the application of moist heat from steam to your scalp, roots, hair, and skin.

 The moist steam heat gently opens the hair cuticles to maximize all the benefits of scalp masks, deep conditioners, hair oils, or similar treatments.

-The steams help push the treatments deep into the hair's core to trigger the release of maximum hydrations and moisture enrichment.
+The steam helps push the treatments deep into the hair's core to trigger the release of maximum hydrations and moisture enrichment.

 Steam helps increase skin circulation, rejuvenating the scalp.